ssilverman/QNEthernet/README.md

   not bound.
 * `send(host, port, data, len)`: Sends a packet without having to use `beginPacket()`, `write()`, and `endPacket()`.
 It causes less overhead.
 The host can be either an IP address or a hostname.
+Note that this behaves differently from `endPacket()` in that it returns an lwIP error code (see _src/lwip/err.h_) and not a 1-or-0 Boolean value.
+Zero (`ERR_OK`) indicates success.
+This should make it easier to diagnose any problems.
 * `size()`: Returns the total size of the received packet data.
 * `operator bool()`: Tests if the socket is listening.
 * `static constexpr int maxSockets()`: Returns the maximum number of